 Bransgore Gardens Bungalow

-A Contemporary Extension in The New Forest National Park
+A Contemporary Extension in The New Forest

 This contemporary home extension situated in the New Forest National Park features a modern extension and refurbishment of a family home.
-Focused on creating a light-filled space that bette connects living spaces with the garden.
+Focused on creating a light-filled space that better connects living spaces with the garden.

 Sustainability